Principles & Practices of Herbalism

 Herbs as Alternatives to Conventional Medicines

-The key difference between conventional drugs and herbs, is that drugs are composed of specific chemical compounds (often isolated from a herbal source).
+The key difference between conventional drugs and herbs, is that drugs are composed of specific chemical compounds (often isolated from an herbal source).
 To the herbalist the presence of scientifically proven compounds is only part of what makes a plant useful.
 "The whole plant is always greater, and usually safer, than the sum of it's parts".

 Things to bear in mind, however, when changing to herbal remedies:

-When using herbs don't expect results beyond those you would expect from drugs that you are replacing.
+•When using herbs don't expect results beyond those you would expect from drugs that you are replacing.
 The curative depth of the therapy remains the same

 A Few Words About Toxicity